Every Type of Wedding Guest Attire, Explained

 What is the normal dress code for a wedding?

-There isn’t one official dress code for every wedding, but you should always keep the following advice in mind when figuring out what to wear: “I want to look nice but not take away focus from the couple I’m celebrating,” says Kennedy Bingham, a bridal stylist and wedding planner who runs her own firm, Gown Eyed Girl.
+There isn’t one official dress code for every wedding, but you should always keep the following advice in mind when figuring out what to wear: “I want to look nice but not take away focus from the couple I’m celebrating,” says Kennedy Bingham, a bridal stylist who runs her own firm, Gown Eyed Girl.
 That means sticking to styles and colors that aren’t too bold or too sexy—and certainly never wearing white.

 Beyond that, if the invitation doesn’t specify a dress code, you should take into consideration the time of day the wedding is being held, along with the venue.
 “I think the later [in the day] the wedding is, the more formally it should be treated,” says Bingham.
 “A nice summer sundress might be fine for a breakfast wedding, but it would look out of place at a dinner party.”
 That line of thinking follows logically to the venue.
 For example, if a wedding is being held outdoors in a park or beach, you might want to opt for something a little more casual.
 While we’re on the subject, make sure you’re wearing comfortable wedding shoes that work for the setting.